Princess Cruises – Premium Line with Two Small and Intimate Ships

 The minimum passenger age is 6 months on Alaska, Canada/New England, Caribbean, Europe, Mexico, Trans-canal and Australia/New Zealand cruises, and 12 months on all other cruises, including transatlantic and transpacific itineraries.
 Children under the age of 3 are welcome to visit the Youth Center, if accompanied and supervised by a parent at all times.

-All Vessels, with the exception of the Ocean and Pacific Princess, have dedicated Youth Centers and Teen Lounges.
-These two vessels offer youth programs when 20 or more children, ages 3-17, are traveling on a given voyage.
+All Vessels, with the exception of the Pacific Princess, have dedicated Youth Centers and Teen Lounges.
+The Pacific Princess offers youth programs when 20 or more children, ages 3-17, are traveling on a given voyage.
 Children under the age of 3 are welcome to visit the Youth Center, if accompanied and supervised by a parent at all times.
 For more information on Princess Cruises Children’s Program:

 Read a cruise travel diary: